 So I set out to make a recipe for Sweet Potato Pancakes at home.
 And good news for all of us--Sweet Potato Pancakes happen to be really easy to make at home.

 - Sweet Potato: Unless you can find 100% canned sweet potato puree or you want to use baby food puree, it is best to prepare homemade sweet potato puree.
 This is an incredibly easy process and also a great way to use up leftover baked sweet potatoes.

 - Flour: For whole-grain pancakes, I recommend using whole white wheat flour.
 It is 100% whole grain, yet keeps the pancakes light and fluffy.
 Feel free to replace the whole white wheat flour with all-purpose flour.

 - Spices: Cinnamon and nutmeg add warmth to these pancakes and pair perfectly with the flavor of the sweet potatoes.

-- Allow the pancakes to cook until small bubbles appear on the surface and then flip and cook for another couple of minutes.
+Don't push down on the pancakes as they cook.
 Resist the urge to press the pancakes down with a spatula, as this will cause the air bubbles in the pancakes to burst, leaving thick dense pancakes instead of tender, light pancakes.

-- Serve the pancakes warm with butter, maple syrup, and toasted pecans as desired.
+Sweet potato pancakes are best served warm with butter, maple syrup, and toasted pecans.

 How to Keep Pancakes Warm